Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Recovery of functions on surfaces

 which can be evaluated efficiently as nonlinear function $\kappa$ (termed as kernel function) of their inner-products in $\mathbb R^n$.
 We now consider the kernel function $\kappa$ for specific choices of lifting.

 Using the lifting in \eqref{lifting}, we obtain the kernel as

 Note that the kernel is shift invariant in this setting.
 Since $\kappa: \mathbb R^n\rightarrow \mathbb R$ is an $n$ dimensional function, evaluating and storing it is often challenging in multidimensional applications.
 We now focus on approximating the kernel efficiently for fast computation.

-We consider the impact of the shape of the support set $\Gamma$ on the shape of the kernel.
+We consider the impact of the shape of the bandwidth set $\Gamma$ on the shape of the kernel.
 Specifically, we consider sets of the form

-where $d$ denotes the size of the support.
+where $d$ denotes the size of the bandwidth.
 The integer $q$ specifies the shape of $\Gamma$ \cite{weisz2012summability}, which translates to the shape of the kernel

 We term the $q=1$ case as the diamond Dirichlet kernel.
 If $q=2$, we call it the circular Dirichlet kernel.
-We call the Dirichlet kernel the triangular Dirichlet kernel if $q=\infty$.
-See Figure \ref{kernelshape} for the support and Figure \ref{kerneltype} to see the associated kernel.
+We call the Dirichlet kernel the cubic Dirichlet kernel if $q=\infty$.
+See Figure \ref{kernelshape} for the bandwidth and Figure \ref{kerneltype} to see the associated kernel.

 We note from the above figures that the circular Dirichlet kernel ($q=2$) is roughly circularly symmetric, unlike the triangular or diamond kernels.
 This implies that we can safely approximate it as

 where $g:\mathbb R_{+} \rightarrow \mathbb R$.
 We note that this approximation results in significantly reduced computation in the multidimensional case.
 The function $g$ may be stored in a look-up table or computed analytically.
 We use this approach to speed up the computation of multidimensional functions in Section \ref{nn}.